Three Ways for Cities to Strengthen the Implementation of Global Sustainability Agendas

 While the world at large is still grappling with the COVID-19 pandemic, issues of climate change remain.
 Thus, a focus on long-term global sustainability agendas must be kept in focus alongside short-term economic recovery needs.
 As a result, cities who prioritise sustainability will be well-positioned to thrive as urbanization continues in the post COVID-19 era.

 The CDIA team would like to thank their partners and colleagues who lent their insights to this article, including: Victorino Aquitania, Pamela Cabacungan, Ari Mochamad, Jose Bernardo Gochoco III, Happy Tiara and Ric Marfiga from ICLEI – Local Governments for Sustainability, and Dr. Bernadia Tjandradewi, Aniessa Sari and Arie Satiawan from UCLG – United Cities and Local Governments Asia Pacific (UCLG ASPAC).
+This article was developed with financial support from the European Union.

 Sign up for CDIA’s newsletter here for urban development news from cities across Asia Pacific.